How Gum Disease Develops and Affects Women

-In puberty, as your hormones are increasing (and therefore estrogen and progesterone levels are rising), gum sensitivity can increase due to the amount of blood that is circulating around the gums.
-This can cause your gums to become swollen, as well as plaque and food irritation, and can be an extremely uncomfortable process.
-Similarly, as young women start to menstruate and continue to do so throughout their lives, menstruation gingivitis can occur.
-This results in sores inside the cheek and swollen/bleeding gums.
+Hormones begin to increase, therefore estrogen and progesterone levels rise.
+Gum sensitivity can increase due to the amount of blood that is circulating around the gums.
+This can cause your gums to become swollen.
+It can also cause plaque and food irritation and can be an extremely uncomfortable process.
+Similarly, as young women start to menstruate, and continue to do so throughout their lives, menstruation gingivitis can occur.
+This results in sores inside the cheek and swollen, bleeding gums.
 This is an uncommon condition, tending to affect women before and after the menstruation week.

 Girls should learn to pay attention to their oral health and learn what is normal.
 This way, should anything unusual develop, they will recognize it early and take steps toward proper treatment.

-When a woman becomes pregnant, hormonal changes in her body increases the chance of contracting periodontal disease.
-Her body becomes more sensitive to toxins, including the bacteria that dwells in her mouth, causing her gums to become red and inflamed.
-How periodontitis directly affects the development of the baby or the pregnancy itself is still largely unknown, but it is a condition that needs to be treated safely.
+When a woman becomes pregnant, hormonal changes in her body increase the chance of contracting periodontal disease.
+Her body becomes more sensitive to toxins, including the bacteria that dwell in her mouth.
+This can cause her gums to become red and inflamed.
+How periodontitis directly affects the development of the baby or the pregnancy itself is still largely unknown.
+However, it is a condition that needs safe treatment.
 If a woman already has gum disease, becoming pregnant may make it worse.
 Sometimes a large lump, or pregnancy tumor, will form on inflamed gum tissue, causing discomfort when eating and speaking.
-The lump glistens, has deep red pin point markings, may bleed, and crust over.
+The lump glistens, has deep red pinpoint markings, may bleed, and crust over.

 It is important to take care of every aspect of your health while expecting, so notice changes in your mouth as well as your body.
 The mother’s health is paramount to ensuring the baby thrives as he or she grows.

-When a woman is going through menopause or is post-menopause, they are susceptible to gum disease.
-Either menopausal gingivostomatitis can occur, or general discomfort of the mouth.
+When a woman is going through menopause or post-menopause, she is susceptible to gum disease.
+Menopausal gingivostomatitis or general discomfort of the mouth is possible.
 If you think that you are experiencing an issue with your gums and teeth, it’s important to visit the dentist for an examination and check-up.

 There are a number of treatments available to help with gum disease.
-The treatment that’s suitable for your needs will be determined by your dentist.
-Here are a few examples of the treatments that are frequently performed:
+The treatment best suited to your needs is determined by your dentist.
+These are examples of common treatments:

-LANAP – One of the newest and less painful treatments for gum disease, it uses a laser to remove diseased tissue.
+- LANAP – One of the newest and less invasive treatments for gum disease.
+The procedure uses a laser to remove diseased tissue.
 LANAP is a regeneration procedure that has produced positive results in women of all ages.
 It promotes new bone growth and helps the gums to re-attach and heal.

-Gum regeneration treatment – this form of treatment will regenerate missing or lost bone and any damaged tissue that’s occurred due to gum disease.
-This type of treatment can also be used for cosmetic reasons, for example, if you have receding gums that you believe affect your appearance.
+- Gum regeneration treatment – This form of treatment will regenerate missing or lost bone and any damaged tissue that’s occurred due to gum disease.
+This type of treatment can also be used for cosmetic reasons if you have receding gums.

 If you have any concerns about the health of your gums, contact us today.